moli-L/THAN/README.md

 ### Dataset

-Create a folder 'data' to store source data files.
+Create a folder `data` to store source data files.

 ### Preprocess the data